zoomed in mold spores

 This keeps any bacteria from overgrowing.

-But Mold Toxins mess up this immune balance in the gut.
+But mold toxins mess up this immune balance in the gut.
 And then bacteria start to overgrow.

-Mold Toxins also can take a toll on gut motility.
+Mold toxins also can take a toll on gut motility.
 This means the bowel movements can get sluggish.
 Which also increases bacterial growth.

-Mold Toxins affect the gut so much, many people with Mold Toxicity end up with SIBO.
+Mold toxins affect the gut so much, many people with Mold Toxicity end up with SIBO.

-When this is the case, there is a good chance that Mold Toxins are keeping the gut from fully recovering.
+When this is the case, there is a good chance that mold toxins are keeping the gut from fully recovering.

-In these chronic, stubborn SIBO cases, consider checking your body for Mold Toxins.
+In these chronic, stubborn SIBO cases, consider checking your body for mold toxins.
 I’ll tell you at the end of the article how you can learn more about this.

-Chronic, Persistent Lyme or EBV (Epstein-Barre)
+Chronic, Persistent Lyme or EBV (Epstein-Barre Virus)

-Mold Toxins keep your immune system from being able to effectively fight off bacteria and viruses.
+Mold toxins keep your immune system from being able to effectively fight off bacteria and viruses.

 My mentor, Neil Nathan, MD, is a Mold Toxicity and Lyme expert.
-He has seen that many patients who have chronic Lyme that just won’t go away also have Mold Toxicity.
+He has seen that many patients who have chronic Lyme, that just won’t go away, also have Mold Toxicity.

-Mold Toxins can make people very sensitive.
+Mold toxins can make people very sensitive.
 That can also make it hard to handle harsh Lyme treatments.

 Getting rid of Mold Toxicity allows the immune system to rebalance.
 Then it can be much easier to get rid of bacteria like Lyme or viruses like EBV.